For decades, many of us have trusted store-bought deodorant sprays and antiperspirants without questioning what’s in them.

 Commercial antiperspirants work by blocking sweat with aluminum salts.
 While this may reduce wetness, it also traps toxins and prevents your skin from carrying out one of its primary detox functions.
 Over time, this can cause irritation, clogged pores, and even increased odor when you stop using it.

-• Neutralize odor-causing bacteria using natural antibacterial ingredients (like essential oils or baking soda).
+- Neutralize odor-causing bacteria using natural antibacterial ingredients (like essential oils and baking soda).

 You’ve probably seen a lot of DIY deodorant sticks online.
 Read my other post on how to make the deodorant stick.
 However, sprays come with unique benefits:

-• It’s quick to apply: There is no need to rub until the balm melts into your skin.
+- It’s quick to apply: There is no need to rub it until the balm melts into your skin.

-Here’s what goes into a powerful natural deodorant spray and why:
+Here’s what goes into a powerful homemade deodorant spray and why:

 1. Coconut Oil (4 tablespoons)